 Activates the given context state object and changes the current device behavior to Direct3D 11, Direct3D 10.1, or Direct3D 10.

-void SwapDeviceContextState( [in] ID3DDeviceContextState *pState, [out] ID3DDeviceContextState **ppPreviousState );
+void SwapDeviceContextState( [in] ID3DDeviceContextState *pState, [out, optional] ID3DDeviceContextState **ppPreviousState );

 - pState [in]

 A pointer to the ID3DDeviceContextState interface for the context state object that was previously created through the ID3D11Device1::CreateDeviceContextState method.
 If SwapDeviceContextState is called with pState set to NULL, the call has no effect.